-A gift in your Will can change the future and help us to work towards a world in which working horses and donkeys are free from suffering.
+A gift in your Will can change the future for generations to come and help us to work towards a world in which working horses and donkeys are free from suffering.

 Valerie, like many of our supporters, grew up with horses – her father was a butcher and used a horse and cart before he bought a van.
 The horse lived out his final days in a field at the end of their garden.

 She first heard about Brooke after seeing our work overseas and got involved on her return to the UK.
 Valerie believes that leaving a legacy to Brooke will make a difference and change the way working animals live in the world's poorest communities.